liyakun/Master-Thesis/README.md

 ##### Description
 This repository contains the source code of thesis project implementations.

+It is part of another framework so you cannot compile it only with these codes.

-[subgraph](https://github.com/liyakun/master-thesis/blob/master/subgraph) is the compiled program.
+The compiled program [subgraph](https://github.com/liyakun/master-thesis/blob/master/subgraph) is provided.

 ##### Usage
 Help: